worseTyler/MarkdownBlogs/2021/01/virtual-greenscreen-obs/index.md

 #
 Estimated reading time: 6 minutes

-As exciting as it is to stream or record your content with OBS (Open Broadcaster Software), it can be even better with other participants in the video stream which can be done by using a greenscreen.
+As exciting as it is to stream or record your content with OBS (Open Broadcaster Software), it can be even better with other participants in the video stream which can be done by using a green screen.
 In my [last blog post](https://intellitect.com/streaming-online-presentation-obs-ffmpeg/), I talked about ways to share your content through OBS using a virtual camera.

-In this blog post, I expand on my previous blog to show adding in a virtual greenscreen and including additional participants with NDI® (Network Device Interface) sources.
+In this blog post, I expand on my previous blog to show adding in a virtual green screen and including additional participants with NDI® (Network Device Interface) sources.
 I am running the Windows Microsoft Teams app version 1.3.00.32283 (64-bit).

 ### Contents